 I spent my first year of university on Vancouver Island, British Columbia, and fell in love with the landscape.
-The University of Victoria campus was small at the time and it was peaceful to spend breaks doing homework under the trees or watching the ducks at the fountain.
-My apartment was a block from the Galloping Goose Trail, a great place to walk and relax.
+The University of Victoria had a small campus at the time and I remember spending peaceful homework breaks under the trees or watching the ducks at the fountain.
+I lived a block away from the Galloping Goose Trail, another great place to walk and relax.

-I used to take the ferry to visit family and there were so many magical trips, especially when the fog covered the surrounding islands.
-It might not have been the same seagull (I like to think it was), but I went to the same spot on deck each trip and gave Fred, as I called him, a bite of bread.
-I never did get a good photo of the bald eagles, which were frequently sighted on the nearby islands.
-The following photos were taken with my first SLR, a Canon EOS Elan II.
+I frequently took the ferry between Tsawwassen and Sidney to visit family and these trips became almost magical when the fog descended and covered the surrounding islands.
+A seagull sat on the same part of the deck each trip and I named him Fred, offering him bites of my dinner (which I should not have done, sorry BC Ferries!).
+I never did manage a good photo of the bald eagles, which we sighted frequently on the nearby islands.
+I took the following photos with my first SLR, a Canon EOS Elan II.

 © Jennifer Bertrand, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given with appropriate and specific direction to the original content.